 PGS Ramform W-Class Vessels, Norway

+The second vessel, Ramform Atlas, was delivered in January 2014.
+The additional two vessels, Ramform Tethysand the Ramform Hyperion, will be delivered in 2016.
 With new generation Ramform vessels, PGS aspires to strengthen its hold in the three-dimensional seismic acquisition business.

 Unique hull design of PGS's next generation Ramform series ships

 The unique hull shape of the Ramform Class vessels was originally drawn from Marjata, a Norwegian electronic intelligence (ELINT) collection vessel.
 The curved waterline of Ramform ships allows them to achieve stable motion.